 BE VERY VERY CAREFUL WHEN PLUGGING THIS CONNECTOR BACK!
 IT IS NOT KEYED, IF IT IS MISPLACED (OFFSET) BY EVEN ONE PIN (A VERY EASY MISTAKE), YOU WILL FRY, I REPEAT _YOU WILL FRY_ YOUR UNIT.
 YOU HAVE BEEN WARNED.

-…and close the unit, and finally enjoy your brand new SQ80-M!
+…and close the unit, perform a Memory Reset and finally enjoy your brand new SQ80-M!